spacelephantlabs/AIPs/AIPS/aip-33.md

 4. Token id is computed off-chain.
 It's a design choice easing the minting process.
 The same process is used in popular NFTs on other chains (like Cryptokitties on Ethereum).
 5. It's not possible to mint a token for someone else.
 Two transactions are needed (`mint` then `transfer`).
 It's a questionable design choice.

-#### Update (type 10)
+#### > Update (type 10)

-This transaction type is used to update token properties value.
+This transaction type is used to update token properties values.

 **Transaction dedicated parameters**

 - token id: which token to update
 - map of `propertyName` / `propertyValue`: list of new token properties value.

 Transaction is valid if:
 - token identified by given token id has been previously sealed
 - transaction sender is the owner of given token id

 **Transaction payload**